modelon-community/impact-client-python/docs/source/tutorial.rst

    experiment_definition = fmu.new_experiment_definition(dynamic)

-This would again return a ``SimpleExperimentDefinition`` clas object
+This would again return a ``SimpleExperimentDefinition`` class object

 To override the default parameters for the ``dynamic`` simulation workflow, call the ``with_parameters()`` method on the ``dynamic`` custom function class::